 15. The Authority has a Medium Term Financial Plan which covers 3 years and is updated on an annual basis as part of the budget process.
 It includes planned future developments in service delivery including the capital programme.
 There are a number of issues that are impacting on the Authority, its finances and service delivery.
 These include:

-Cuts to Central Government grant funding - planned reductions in Revenue Support Grant and the new baseline reduction in New Homes Bonus.
+Cuts to Central Government grant funding - planned reductions in Revenue Support Grant and New Homes Bonus.